HMS Melampus (1785): Transfer

 Melampus returned to Britain, and by December 1812 was under repair at Isaac Blackburn's yards, at Turnchapel.
 Work was completed by March 1814, and she was again fitted for sea, between April 1814 and May 1815 at Plymouth Dockyard.
 She was then sold to the Dutch government in June 1815 for the sum of £35,364.

 HNLMS Melampus

 On 27 August 1816 Melampus was the flagship of the Dutch squadron under Vice-Admiral Baron T.F. van de Capellen that joined a British fleet under the command of Admiral Lord Exmouth in the bombardment of Algiers.
-Her captain was Antony-Willem De-Man.
+Her captain was Anton Willem de Man.
 In the action Melampus lost three men killed and 15 wounded.
 In 1847 the Admiralty awarded the Naval General Service Medal with clasp "Algiers" to the 1328 surviving British claimants from the action.

 The bombardment was an attempt by Britain to end the slavery practices of the Dey of Algiers.
 The Anglo-Dutch fleet bombarded ships and the harbour defences of Algiers.

 By 1822 Melampus was in the Dutch East Indies.
 In that year she led a squadron of five transports and 24 local vessels carrying Dutch marines and local auxiliaries in a punitive expedition against the Iranun of Sulawesi.